Anonyvius/emkei.cz/README.md

 ![output](https://i.imgur.com/kAa6gAY.png)
 ![received email](https://i.imgur.com/tZhqZOc.png)

 (the emails are very likely to go into the spam folder.
-There is currently no fix for this that I am aware of.)
+There is currently no fix for this that I am aware of)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.